andercore-labs/action-license-compliance-slack/README.md

           block_list: ${{ env.BLOCK_LIST }}
         if: always()
 ```
-This example workflow sets up the Slack Notification GitHub Action to run on push events to the main branch and on pull requests.
-Ensure that the necessary secrets (SLACK_WEBHOOK_URL) are properly configured in your repository settings.
+This example workflow sets up the Arazutech License Compliance Checker GitHub Action to run on push events to the main branch and on pull requests.
+Ensure that the necessary secrets and variables (SLACK_WEBHOOK_URL, REGEX_ALLOW_LIST, and REGEX_BLOCK_LIST) are properly configured in your repository settings.

-## Workflow Steps

-- Check if Slack webhook URL is provided: This step verifies if the Slack webhook URL is provided.
-If not provided, the notification is skipped.
-- Download License Data: Downloads license data from an artifact if the data source is set to 'artifact'.
-- Process Data from Different Sources: Processes the license data based on the data source input.
-The script used for formatting is 'slack_message_format.sh'.
-- Notify on Restricted Licenses: Sends a notification to Slack if a Slack webhook URL is provided.

 ## License